DingGuodong/dingguodong.github.io/_posts/2016-06-23-welcome-to-my-pages.markdown

 date:   2016-06-23 15:54:29 +0800
 categories: jekyll update
 ---
-Thank you for visiting my GitHub Page.I created this page just now, this is first page on my GitHub Pages.
+**Thank you for visiting my GitHub Page.**

+I created this page just now, this is first page on my GitHub Pages.

 You will find some useful repositories here, :) Visit my [GitHub profile] to view what can you get.